Dreaming in Depression (and Other Mental Illness)

-Besides affective content, depressed patients have been found to play a relatively passive role in their dreams, along with reporting less bizarre dreams, lower dream recall frequency, and less detailed dream reports.17,18 One study repeatedly awakened depressed patients 5 minutes into REM sleep episodes, a period that typically promotes high dream recall, and found that depressed patients were consistently unable to recall their dreams.19 These findings altogether are suggestive of a relative inhibition or flattening of dream content in depressed patients.
+Besides affective content, depressed patients have been found to play a relatively passive role in their dreams, along with reporting less bizarre dreams, lower dream recall frequency, and less detailed dream reports.17,18 One study repeatedly awakened depressed patients five minutes into REM sleep episodes—a period that typically promotes high dream recall—and found that depressed patients were consistently unable to recall their dreams.19 These findings altogether are suggestive of a relative inhibition or flattening of dream content in depressed patients.

 Several studies have found the dreams of schizophrenic patients to contain heightened levels of anxiety and negative affect.
-For instance, they report higher frequencies of hostility in their dreams in comparison to controls, specifically increased hostility directed towards the dreamer.2,3 They also have more frequent nightmares than healthy subjects.4,5
+For instance, they report higher frequencies of hostility in their dreams in comparison to controls—specifically, increased hostility directed toward the dreamer.2,3 They also have more frequent nightmares than healthy subjects.4,5

-When assessing the character involvement in the dreams of schizophrenics, several studies have found presence of more strangers, fewer familiar characters or friends, as well as an idiosyncratic finding that the patient is often not the main character of the dream.6-9 The combination of anxious and apprehensive dreams, and perceived hostility from strangers and unfamiliar characters is consistent with experiences of persecutory delusions in waking life.
+When assessing the character involvement in the dreams of schizophrenics, several studies have found presence of more strangers and fewer familiar characters or friends—as well as an idiosyncratic finding that the patient is often not the main character of the dream.6-9 The combination of anxious and apprehensive dreams with perceived hostility from strangers and unfamiliar characters is consistent with experiences of persecutory delusions in waking life.

-Inconsistency in reports on bizarreness include results of at times more bizarreness and implausibility, but at other times, no differences in bizarreness of dreams of patients compared to controls.10-12 This inconsistency may be due to the methodology use for rating dream bizarreness; for instance, one study showed that schizophrenics self-rate their dreams as less bizarre than judges do (perhaps because they are so used to how bizarre their dreams are).8 On the contrary, waking daydreams are consistently found to be more bizarre in schizophrenic patients.
+Reports on bizarreness have been inconsistent.
+Some studies report more bizarreness and implausibility in the dreams of people with schizophrenia, while others find no differences in bizarreness compared to controls.10-12 This inconsistency may be due to the methodology use for rating dream bizarreness; for instance, one study showed that schizophrenics self-rate their dreams as less bizarre than judges do (perhaps because they are so used to how bizarre their dreams are).8 On the contrary, waking daydreams are consistently found to be more bizarre in schizophrenic patients.

 In general, the increased negative affect, higher frequency of nightmares, and unusual character profile of patients’ dreams is consistent with waking symptoms of schizophrenia.

-Patients with borderline personality disorder experience more negative dreams, as well as more distress within their dreams and after awakening from dreams.20,21 Further, personality disorder is consistently associated with higher-than-average nightmare frequency,20-22 and increasing nightmare frequency is associated with more severe symptoms in personality disorder.23 Some researchers suggest that these chronic nightmares may be related to childhood traumatic experiences, which are often implicated in the development of personality disorder.24
+Patients with borderline personality disorder experience more negative dreams, as well as more distress within their dreams and after awakening from dreams.20,21 Further, BPD is consistently associated with higher-than-average nightmare frequency,20-22 and increasing nightmare frequency is associated with more severe symptoms.23 Some researchers suggest that these chronic nightmares may be related to childhood traumatic experiences, which are often implicated in the development of borderline personality disorder.24

 1. Zadra AL, Donderi D. Nightmares and bad dreams: their prevalence and relationship to well-being.
 J. Abnorm.
 Psychol.
 2000;109:273-81.